chriswilty/weather-service/README.md

   in Monmouthshire, Wales, rather than for Newcastle upon Tyne or Newcastle-under-Lyme.

 ## Responses
-Weather data are returned in a specific format:
+Weather data are returned in a specific format, as exemplified below.
+Units are metric, i.e. temperature in degrees celsius, wind speed in m/s, visibility in metres, precipitation in millimetres.
+Note that for _current_ weather data, minimum and maximum temperatures are for the entire region at the time of measurement; these are likely to be the same for smaller locations, but could be different for larger cities and metropolitan areas.
+For daily forecasted weather,

 ```json
 {